hughobrien/zfs-remote-mirror/README.md

 * Customise built image.
 * Boot RPi.

-I'm working with FreeBSD 10.2, which is the production branch at the time of writing.
-There are some [pre-made images](https://ftp.heanet.ie/pub/FreeBSD/releases/arm/armv6/ISO-IMAGES/10.2/) provided by the foundation but they're of 10.2-RELEASE, 10.2-STABLE has advanced a little since then.
-And since we're going to all the bother of building our own images, it makes sense to get the best available code.
-Also, rather crucially, these images do not support ZFS.
+I'm working with FreeBSD 11.1, which is the production branch at the time of writing.
+There are some [pre-made images](https://ftp.heanet.ie/pub/FreeBSD/releases/arm/armv6/ISO-IMAGES/11.1/) provided by the foundation but they suffer from the same [KSTACK_PAGES](https://www.freebsd.org/relnotes/10-STABLE/errata/open-issues.html) bug as the i386 release that causes a panic when importing a ZFS pool.
+Interestingly this config is exposed as a bootloader setting which means we should be able to use the stock kernel/image and just tune it before using ZFS, but in my experience this did not work.
+Hence we'll build our own kernel.

 The [FreeBSD Release Engineering](https://www.freebsd.org/doc/en/articles/releng/) process is worth [reading up on](https://www.freebsd.org/doc/en/articles/releng/release-proc.html).
 In a nutshell, most development occurs in *current*, also called *head*, which changes all the time, breaking and being repaired as new code is added.
-Every now and then the release team cleave off a section from current and call it a *stable* branch, such as 10.
+Every now and then the release team cleave off a section from current and call it a *stable* branch, such as 11.
 Code from current which is considered to be good stuff gets brought down into the latest stable branch.
-At some point the team branches off the stable branch to make a *feature* branch, such as 10.0.
+At some point the team branches off the stable branch to make a *feature* branch, such as 11.0.
 This branch stops getting the new toys added to the stable branch and the team focus on making everything in it work well together.
 When they're satisfied they *tag* a certain state of the feature branch as a *release*.
-Then they go to all the work of building the images and documentation for this release, make a big announcement, and we get to download and play with, for example, FreeBSD-10.0-RELEASE.
+Then they go to all the work of building the images and documentation for this release, make a big announcement, and we get to download and play with, for example, FreeBSD-11.0-RELEASE.

 Of course, not everything is always rosy with a release, sometime minor bug fixes or security patches come out afterwards, known as *errata*.
 These make it into the feature branch, but since the release has already been tagged and distributed, it doesn't change.
 In an ideal world, we'd always run the most recent code from a feature branch.
 However this would mean each user would have to track the branch themselves and rebuild as necessary.
 Since most people use the RELEASE images (as recommended), the team also put out binary patches for the main supported architectures to allow people on a RELEASE to change just the necessary files, without compiling anything, bringing them to an equivalent state as if they were running a system compiled from the latest feature branch.
 This is provided by *freebsd-update*, for [supported platforms](https://www.freebsd.org/doc/en_US.ISO8859-1/articles/committers-guide/archs.html).

 I mention all of this, to answer the seemingly simple question, of what source branch should we download and compile for our Raspberry Pi?
 The Pi is an ARMv6 board, and thus isn't provided with binary updates.
 So if we want errata fixes, we have to get them ourselves.
 Here is the [current list of branches](https://www.freebsd.org/releng/):

 * head - no, too unstable.
-* stable/10 - currently working towards 10.3, so not quite stable.
+* stable/11 - currently still open for changes, so probably less stable than we'd like.
-* releng/10.2 - the latest (at the time of writing) feature branch with all known errata applied.
+* releng/11.1 - the latest (at the time of writing) feature branch with all known errata applied.
-* releng/10.1 - an older 10 feature branch.
+* releng/11.0 - an older 11 feature branch.
-* releng/10.0 - as above.
-* stable/9 - 9 isn't getting much love right now, but it's still supported.
+* stable/10 - 10 isn't getting much love right now, but it's still supported.
-* releng/9.3 - the last feature branch for 9, will still get errata fixes if necessary.
+* releng/10.4- the last feature branch for 10, will still get errata fixes if necessary.
 * ...
-* stable/8 - 8 is no longer supported, but it's still there for all the world to see.
+* stable/9 - 9 is no longer supported, but it's still there for all the world to see.
 Doesn't support the RPi.
 * ...
 * stable/2.2 - FreeBSD is indeed old.

 So, since we're building our own image, and compiling all our own code, we want the latest errata fixes from the latest feature branch.
-That's *releng/10.2*.
+That's *releng/11.1*.
 Let's get the code.
 Depending on what version of FreeBSD you're currently running, you may already have an earlier version of this code in */usr/src*, but it's cleaner if we grab a fresh copy.

 	hugh@local$ mkdir ~/knox
-	hugh@local$ svnlite co https://svn.freebsd.org/base/releng/10.2 knox/src
+	hugh@local$ svnlite co https://svn.freebsd.org/base/releng/11.1 knox/src

 *svn* is the short command name for [Subversion](https://subversion.apache.org/), the source code management system the FreeBSD project uses *'co* is shorthand for the *checkout* subcommand, which has a special meaning within Subversion, but for our purposes just think of it as *download*).
 However, Subversion is a somewhat large package, so in the name of minimalism, FreeBSD ships *svnlite* instead, which is just fine for our needs.
 The last argument is the destination folder.